Joanne Alderson Phillips – Award Winning Garden and Landscape Designer

 - What is a sight-line?
 It is a way of drawing your eye to a great view or point of interest?
 This can be a grand vista of the type you might see in a grand country house such as Chatsworth or a small sculpture within a courtyard garden.
 With consideration any garden can include beautiful & or interesting sight-lines.

 - I live by a busy road, how can I reduce the traffic noise?
 This is always a tricky one but there are ways of dealing with it.
 There are acoustic fences that can reduce noise together with dense boundary planting but having another sound within the garden can help to deflect the noise too.
 We had a small courtyard garden in Henley on Thames & the traffic noise there was fairly prominent.
 We had a water blade that fell over a metre into a pool below.
 This made a great sound & sightline too which stopped us tuning in to the traffic sound beyond.
-It doesn’t have to be a loud sound to work either – a tinkling water fall can also provide a sound focus which will do the trick
+It doesn’t have to be a loud sound to work either – a tinkling water fall can also provide a sound focus which can do the trick

 - I have a telegraph pole in my garden what can I do to hide it?
 Removing them/burying the wires can be prohibitively expensive.
 Often people plant up or around a telegraph pole but sadly this often it makes it more of a focal point.
 I have found that by creating a beautiful garden around it, it becomes far far less noticeable.